-The SEC reiterated its view that a tender offer for a class of equity securities registered under Section 12 of the Exchange Act must be open to all target holders, including non U.S. persons.
-Although non-U.S. target holders may not be excluded from U.S. tender offers, the SEC rules do not require the dissemination of offer materials outside the United States.
+The SEC reiterated its view that a tender offer for a class of equity securities registered under Section 12 of the Exchange Act must be open to all target holders, including non US persons.
+Although non-US target holders may not be excluded from US tender offers, the SEC rules do not require the dissemination of offer materials outside the United States.

-Further, the SEC stated that it is inappropriate for bidders to shift the burden of assuring compliance with the relevant laws of other jurisdictions by requiring target security holders to certify that tendering their securities complies with local laws or that a local exemptions permit tenders without further action by the bidder.
+Further, the SEC stated that it is inappropriate for bidders to shift the burden of assuring compliance

-B. Excluding U.S. Target Security Holders from Cross-Border Tender Offers
+Excluding US Target Security Holders from Cross-Border Tender Offers

-Bidders in cross-border business combinations frequently seek to avoid the U.S. tender offer and registration rules.
-The SEC's view is that offer structures that exclude U.S. security holders ("exclusionary offers") from offers for foreign targets are inappropriate for U.S. bidders.
-The SEC stated that where the subject class is registered under Section 12 of the Exchange Act, and particularly, where the subject securities trade on a U.S. exchange, it will view exclusionary offers skeptically where the participation of those U.S. holders is needed to make the minimum acceptance condition in the tender offer.
+Bidders in cross-border business combinations frequently seek to avoid the US tender offer and registration rules.
+The SEC's view is that offer structures that exclude US security holders (exclusionary offers) from offers for foreign targets are inappropriate for US bidders.
+The SEC stated that where the subject class is registered under Section 12 of the Exchange Act, and particularly, where the subject securities trade on a US exchange, it will view exclusionary offers skeptically where the participation of those US holders is needed to make the minimum acceptance condition in the tender offer.

-Whether U.S. tender offer rules apply to a cross-border tender offer depends on whether the bidder triggers U.S. jurisdictional means in making a tender offer.[7]
-The SEC has provided guidance on measures acquirors may take to avoid triggering U.S. jurisdictional means, and, thereby avoid application of the U.S. tender offer rules.
-Bidders who are not U.S. persons may structure a tender offer for target securities of a foreign private issuer and exclude U.S. target security holders if the offer is conducted outside the United States and U.S. jurisdictional means are not implicated.
-However, a bidder may implicate U.S. jurisdictional means if it fails to take adequate measures to prevent tenders by U.S. target holders while purporting to exclude them.
-When a bidder permits U.S. target security holders to participate in a tender offer, it must follow U.S. rules unless an exemption applies.
-It is important that bidders do not purport to exclude U.S. holders while still accepting their tenders.
+Whether US tender offer rules apply to a crossborder tender offer depends on whether the bidder triggers US jurisdictional means in making a tender offer.7 The SEC has provided guidance on measures acquirors may take to avoid triggering US jurisdictional means, and, thereby avoid application of the US tender offer rules.
+Bidders who are not US persons may structure a tender offer for target securities of a foreign private issuer and exclude US target security holders if the offer is conducted outside the United States and US jurisdictional means are not implicated.
+However, a bidder may implicate US jurisdictional means if it fails to take adequate measures to prevent tenders by US target holders while purporting to exclude them.
+When a bidder permits US target security holders to participate in a tender offer, it must follow US rules unless an exemption applies.
+It is important that bidders do not purport to exclude US holders while still accepting their tenders.

-Bidders seeking to avoid the application of U.S. law should take special precautions to assure that their offer is not made in the United States.
+Bidders seeking to avoid the application of US law should take special precautions to assure that their offer is not made in the United States.
 The most basic measure is to include legends on the offer materials and on any Internet Web site on which they are posted, indicating that the offer is not being made in the United States.
 The bidder should take precautions to assure that tenders are not accepted from nor sales of bidder securities made (in the case of exchange offers) to target security holders resident in the United States.
-These may include, in responding to inquiries and processing letters of transmittal, obtaining adequate information to determine whether the target security holder is a U.S. investor.
-Additionally, the bidder could require representations by the tendering security holder, or anyone tendering on that person's behalf, that the tendering holder is not a U.S. holder or someone tendering on behalf of a U.S. holder.
+These may include, in responding to inquiries and processing letters of transmittal, obtaining adequate information to determine whether the target security holder is a US investor.
+Additionally, the bidder could require representations by the tendering security holder, or anyone tendering on that person's behalf, that the tendering holder is not a US holder or someone tendering on behalf of a US holder.
 When disseminating cash or securities for tendering holders, special care should be taken to avoid mailing into the United States.

-Where tenders in exclusionary offers are made through offshore nominees, bidders could require that these nominees certify that tenders are not being made on behalf of U.S. holders.
+When tenders in exclusionary offers are made through offshore nominees, bidders could require that these nominees certify that tenders are not being made on behalf of US holders.
 However, this may be problematic where the law of the applicable foreign jurisdiction prevents the nominee from knowing the identity or location of beneficial holders on whose behalf they hold.

-C. Vendor Placements
+Vendor Placements